 Accepting Applications for Spring 2023

-Deadline: Nov.
-1 for international students and Dec.
-1 for domestic students
+Deadline: May 31 for international and domestic students

 Graduation from the program requires the completion of 32 credit hours with a core curriculum tailored for Digital Agriculture with a specialization topic chosen by students with a selection of elective courses.
 The core curriculum includes: